david-dorf/ExportURDF/Fusion360/README.md

 This repository contains a Fusion360 URDF converter script that converts Fusion360 models into URDF files.
 The script is written in Python and uses the Fusion360 API to extract the necessary information from the CAD model and generate the URDF files.

 ## Getting Started
+Before using the script, make sure your Fusion360 design is set up correctly.
+The script requires the following:
+1. Each link should be a component in the Fusion360 design.
+2. At least one link should be designated as the base link.
+The base link should only have a fixed joint connected to it.
+3. The joints should be created using the Fusion360 joint tool.
+The script currently supports the following joint types:
+   - Revolute
+   - Fixed
+   - Slider
+   - The above, but with limits and as-built joints
+4. When making a joint, the parent link should be selected first, followed by the child link.

 In a Fusion360 environment, you can run the script by following these steps:
 1. Open the Fusion360 application.
 2. Use `Shift + S` to open the Scripts and Add-ins dialog.
 3. Click the green `+` icon to add a new script.